cisocrgroup/Resources/manuals/pocoto-manual.md

 ].
 It is loosely based on the Abbyy XML format.

-In its newest version \pocoto{} now also supports the hOCR-based file format, that [Ocropus](https://github.com/tmbdev/ocropy) uses as its main output format.
-In order to display the token snippets in the image files correctly \pocoto{} needs finer bounding boxes than just the simple line based coordinates Ocropus provides out-of-the-box.
+In its newest version \pocoto{} now also supports the hOCR-based file format, that [OCRopus](https://github.com/tmbdev/ocropy) uses as its main output format.
+In order to display the token snippets in the image files correctly \pocoto{} needs finer bounding boxes than just the simple line based coordinates OCRopus provides out-of-the-box.
 Specifically, \pocoto{} needs the line location files (llocs) of each text line image, which provide the horizontal pixel coordinates for each character along the text line image.
 These files can be produced using the